Hello, world

 We’re using two stages in this Dockerfile.
 The first stage, which starts on line 1, builds the application.
 The second stage, starting on line 7, copies the built application into a slimmer and less permissive environment.

-To make things a little easier, I took the liberty of building the Docker image and pushing it to Docker Hub.
-This saves us the couple of steps required to create an ECR repository on AWS and push the image there; the service we’re about to create can just use the image from Docker Hub.
+To make things a little easier, I took the liberty of building the Docker image and pushing it to a public Docker repository on Github.
+This saves us the couple of steps required to create a private repository and push an image to it.
+The service we’re about to create can just use the image from the public repository.

-I promise this isn’t some half-witted attempt to get you to install malicious code in a Docker container in your AWS account, but if you’re wary of grabbing a random Docker image to put in your AWS environment, you can create the image yourself and upload it to a Docker Hub repository you control:
+I promise this isn’t some half-witted attempt to get you to install malicious code in a Docker container in your AWS account.
+But if you’d prefer to be cautious, you can create the image yourself and upload it to any Docker repository you control.
+(For simplicity, make sure it’s public for now.)
+Here’s an example of how to do it on Docker Hub:

 sun-api

-on Docker Hub (for now, to keep things simple, make sure it’s public). - Make sure you’re logged into your Docker account on the CLI by running
+on Docker Hub. - Make sure you’re logged into your Docker account on the CLI by running

 docker login